About the Governing Body

 - LA Appointed Governors: 1

 Governors visit the school regularly so that they kept are informed of all aspects of school life.
-Each Governor is linked to a class and is also responsible for a subject area.
+Each Governor is also linked to a subject area a.

 Every year Governors self-evaluate their skills and experiences which contribute to Greenleaf having an effective Governing Body.
-Click here to view this year's Skills Analysis.
 Where gaps are identified, governors consider whether any particular action (eg. training) needs to be put in place.

 The Headteacher and Governing Body work in close partnership.
 The Headteacher discusses all the main aspects of school life with the governing body and expects the governing body to both challenge and support the school.
 Acting as a “critical friend”, the governing body offers support and constructive advice; governors question proposals and seek further information to enable them to make sound decisions.